ahmedibra2/ML_Summer_Course/README.md

 # A Machine Learning Course for Starters

 This is a course for those looking to start their journey with machine learning and to implement its algorithms.
-The codes are written in **Python** and **Jupyter Notebooks** and cover several aspects of supervised learning, unsupervised learning, and image processing algorithms with readily available instructions and comments inside.
+The codes are written in **Python** and **Jupyter Notebook** and cover several aspects of supervised learning, unsupervised learning, and image processing algorithms with readily available instructions and comments inside.
 This course is divided into 7 modules that start with some basic explanation of Python commands - required for the learner to proceed through the course - and end with some advanced techniques for image processing.

 ---